kisiwu/novice-validator-json/README.md

 ### Validation property

-Too keep your schemas "isolated" from other properties of `parameters`, you should define one property that will contain those schemas.
+To keep your schemas "isolated" from other properties of `parameters`, you should define one property that will contain those schemas.

 To do that you just need to initiate the validator with the name of the property: